JavaScript API reference

 String | Array | Object

-Specifies the element Brevo Conversations will be embedded into when launched in frame mode (see mode).
-Possible values are: element’s id, direct link to the HTML Node or array-like HTML Node collection, including NodeLists and jQuery collections (first element of the collection will be used).
+Specifies the element Brevo Conversations is embedded into when launched in frame mode (see mode).
+Possible values: the element’s id, a direct link to the HTML Node, or an array-like HTML Node collection, including NodeLists and jQuery collections (the first element of the collection is used).

 Example: